verri/jules/jules/array/tutorial.md

 auto h = std::move(b);

 // A vector from other vector-like structures.
-// See section Array-like structures for more information. auto i = jules::vector<>(d + e);
+// See section "Lazy evaluation" for more information. auto i = jules::vector<>(d + e);
 ```